-Northam has ordered schools in Virginia closed for the rest of the academic year.
-Schools in Maryland and the District are closed through April 24.
+Northam has ordered Virginia schools closed for the rest of the academic year.
+Schools in Maryland are closed through April 24.

 Most jurisdictions are offering free meals to students and all children, and the federal government is allowing school districts to distribute meals “to a parent or guardian to take home to their children,” The Post’s Hannah Natanson reports.
 Here is a list of places to pick up breakfast and lunch in the District, Maryland and Virginia.